BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

   a combinatorial register file (emulated or real) where a written value can be read in the same cycle (hence pipeline control logic is simpler)
-- ... and finally it drops again when we add register forwaring logic.
+- ... and finally it drops again when we add register forwarding logic.

 But we made no effort optimizing Fmax, our goal up to now was mainly to reduce CPI.
 Let us see what we can do now.